arendjantetteroo/guzzle-asana/README.md

 }
 ```

+## Examples
+Copy the apikey-dist.php to apikey.php (in the root directory) and add your apikey.
+Afterwards you can execute the examples in the examples directory.
 See the examples directory for a workspace with tasks usage example

 You can look at the services.json for details on what methods are available and how to call them